JungAn2/PrivateNotes/installation.md

 ## [Link to install FlareSolverr](https://github.com/FlareSolverr/FlareSolverr)

 ## Downloaing clients
+⚠️⚠️⚠️ Make sure you have a vpn on the server that has qbittorrent otherwise you might get contacted with DMCA regarding copyright infringement⚠️⚠️
 - I use qbittorrent but you can use anything look at [photo](arrAppSetup.md#setup-download-clients)
 - qbittorrent has headless webgui package called qbittorrent-nox
 ``` bash